OguzhanUmutlu/pyc/README.md

 ## 1.b) Compile by branching

-The compiler creates a tag for the variable and uses it to determine the type of the variable inside the if-else statements.
-Then after the if-else statement ends, it is used as a tagged variable.
+The compiler will branch the code outside the if-else statements, compiling them twice using the known type of the variables at that point.
+This is the fastest approach I could find.
+Here's the compiled code:

 ```c++
 #include <pyc_stdlib.h>